 The patch can also irritate your skin, causing redness and itching.
 Because the patch contains a higher dose of hormones than the pill, the side effects may be more intense than with the pill.

-Serious side effects from both the pill and patch are rare, but they can include heart attack, stroke and blood clots in the:
+Serious side effects from both the pill and patch are rare, but they can include heart attack, stroke, and blood clots in the legs, heart, lungs, and brain.

 Certain birth control pills contain a different form of progestin called drospirenone.
 These pills include: